 Think of it this way: The “Moneyball” season when updated data sets revolutionized major league baseball was 18 years ago.
 Have you updated your approach to analytics and strategy yet?
 With modern access to a trove of data, Litigation Analytics and Precedent Analytics place real-world information at your fingertips.
 Make use of this newly-accessible historical record, to discover what made cases like yours succeed, or fail, in the past.

 Working smarter, not harder isn’t exactly a groundbreaking idea, but so many of our days are lost to repetition and rebuilding.
-Get out of your own way by learning the ropes of your legal research tool and customizing your experience to suit your unique needs.
+The best legal research tools make this easy for you.
 Consider saving frequently-run search queries or taking advantage of the ability to re-run filters from your past using Westlaw Edge.
 Similarly, familiarize yourself with the “notes” icon in your documents to remind yourself of where you left off.

-While these actions may not completely change your day, when it comes to optimizing your own ways of working, little changes do add up over time.
-Regardless of the season, calendar year or decade, the sure-fire way to stay at your best is to remain open to new ways of working, and to the tools that enable them.
+While these actions may not completely change your day, when it comes to optimizing your own ways of working, little changes do add up over time and become the standard for legal research.
+One sure-fire way to stay at your best is to remain open to new ways of working and to the innovative legal research tools that enable them.